-EventStorming has been included in the Techniques quadrant of the ThoughtWorks Technology Radar as one of the most interesting emerging techniques.
+Alberto Brandolini’s EventStorming has been included in the Techniques quadrant of the ThoughtWorks Technology Radar 2018 as one of the techniques you should “Adopt“!

-It’s now a de-facto standard in the Domain-Driven Design community, for exploring and designing complex interactions.
+It’s a de-facto standard in the Domain-Driven Design community for exploring and designing complex interactions.

 A wide range of organisations has benefited from it: from online marketplaces, to financial and trading institution; from small startups to large scale enterprises… and anything in between!

 It’s no wonder EventStorming can be used in all types of business scenarios!

 Read what people are saying about EventStorming: